janetvanbilsen/Twitter-Mining-Raspberry_Pi/README.md

 This README file describes the dataset of the final year project by Janet van Bilsen.

 ## Installation ##
-To install the project, either:
+To install this project, either:
 * Clone this Github repository
 * Download the master branch zip file.